 I am pleased to present this five year strategic plan of the National Consumer Commission ("the NCC").

-It sets out the key focus areas for the NCC over the financial years 2016/17 to 2020/21.
-A separate annual performance plan and business plan will provide details of the specific performance measures in relation to the strategic goals.
+It sets out the key focus areas for the NCC over the financial years 2017/18 to 2021/22.
+An annual performance plan and business plan linked to this strategic plan will provide details of the specific performance measures in relation to the strategic goals.

-The NCC was established in terms of section 85 of the Consumer Protection Act No. 68 of 2008 ("the Act") Act and began exercising its mandate with effect from 1 April 2011.
+The NCC was established in terms of section 85 of the Consumer Protection Act No. 68 of 2008 ("the

+Act") Act and began exercising its mandate with effect from 1 April 2011.

-It is also clear from its recent history that the NCC cannot deal with all consumer complaints on its own.
+It is evident from its recent history that the NCC cannot deal with all consumer complaints on its own.

 It has to work closely with other key stakeholders to promote the resolution of consumer complaints.

 Hence, one of its focus areas is the engagement with targeted industries on the submission of industry codes and the creation of alternate dispute resolution schemes within these industries.
 The NCC has enjoyed some success in this regard, now that the ombud schemes for the motor industry and the consumer goods and services industry have been accredited by Minister.
+It is envisaged that other similar schemes will be recommended for accreditation by Minister over this strategic period.

 This strategic framework is aligned to the South African consumer policy prerogatives as espoused in the Consumer Protection Act (CPA).
-This has been highlighted by Minister as well.
-Minister has rightly pointed out that the NCC must focus on its key legislative mandate.
-Having reconsidered its legislative mandate coupled with Minister's priorities, the strategic, annual performance and business plans are all highly ambitious in view of the fact that the NCC is still a young institution with very limited resources.
-However, despite the challenges I implore all staff members and stakeholders of the NCC to adopt this strategic plan and play their role in fulfilling it with commitment and zeal.
+This has been highlighted in 2015 by Minister as well as by representatives of the DPSA.
+Minister and the DPSA have rightly pointed out that the NCC must focus on its key legislative mandate.
+This necessitated a reconsideration of its legislative mandate.
+The strategic, annual performance and business plans remain highly ambitious in view of the fact that the stakeholders of the NCC to adopt this strategic plan and play their role in fulfilling it with commitment and zeal.
 It is of immense importance for the economy of South Africa and for consumers in particular, that little or no room is left for unscrupulous business to operate within the borders of the Republic.